JamesSkemp/words/content/post/review-blu-studio-c-5-0-inch-android-smartphone.md

 +++
-title = "Review: BLU Studio C 5.0-Inch Android Smartphone" summary = "The following is a review of the BLU Studio C 5.0-Inch Android Smartphone, received as part of the Amazon Vine program." draft = false comments = false date = "2015-06-27T10:15:05-05:00"
+title = "Review: BLU Studio C 5.0-Inch Android Smartphone" description = "The following is a review of the BLU Studio C 5.0-Inch Android Smartphone, received as part of the Amazon Vine program." draft = false comments = false date = "2015-06-27T10:15:05-05:00"